Xrtotech/Xrtotech.github.io/docs/en/pricing.md

 # 🧾 Pricing Plan Comparison

-Choose the plan that best fits your business and unlock the full potential of **Limited Sales App**!
+Choose the plan that best fits your business and unlock the full potential of **Lightnsale App**!

 | 🔧 Feature               | 🆓 Free Plan    | 💼 Pro Plan ($14.99/month) |
 | :---------------------- | :------------- | :------------------------ |